-As for Emmanuel Sieyès, the impact of What is the Third Estate? brought him considerable respect and popularity.
-In March 1789 he was elected to represent the Third Estate at the Estates-General – despite Sieyès still belonging to the clergy and having no claim as an advocate, debater or public speaker.
+For Emmanuel Sieyès, the impact of What is the Third Estate? brought him considerable respect and popularity.
+In March 1789 he was elected to represent the Third Estate at the Estates-General – despite Sieyès being a member of the First Estate and having no experience as an advocate, debater or public speaker.
 Sieyès rarely gave public addresses during the Estates General but worked diligently behind the scenes and was often consulted for advice or instruction.
 When the Third Estate formed as the National Assembly on June 17th, Sieyès personally introduced the motions to initiate this change.
 The rest of Sieyès’ political career never reached the heights of early 1789.
 He served in both the National Constituent Assembly and the National Convention, participating in constitutional discussions and drafting.
 Ultimately, Sieyès was not radical enough for the revolution he had helped unleash.
 He desired a constitutional monarchy and a bourgeois democracy rather than a popular republic, nor could not bring himself to attack the church as he had attacked the nobility.

 1. What is the Third Estate? was one of the French Revolution’s most significant and influential political texts, shaping the course of events in 1789.

 2. Its author was Emmanuel Sieyès, a middle-ranking clergyman and free thinker who had studied Enlightenment political philosophy and was frustrated by nobility and privilege.

 3. Sieyès penned What is the Third Estate? in late 1788, in the midst of a ‘pamphlet war’ over the composition, procedures and outcomes of the Estates General.

 4. In What is the Third Estate?
 Sieyès argued that commoners made up most of the nation and did most of its work, so therefore were the nation.
 He urged members of the Third Estate to demand a constitution and greater political representation.